Carmike Cinema 7

 The opening attractions were for the August 9, 1991 premiere were "Home Alone", "Dances With Wolves", "Backdraft", "Sleeping With The Enemy", "Silence of the Lambs", "Teenage Mutant Ninja Turtles II", and "What About Bob?".
 All Seats and all Shows for the premiere week were just $1.05 and even the concession specials were also $1.05 just for the grand opening.
 However,the Carmike 7 was also a great place to see some great movies too and it was one of two movies that officially had the roadshow enagements too that opened to capacity crowds("Menace II Society", "Dead Presidents", "The Original Star Wars Special Edition"), and so much more.

-The theatre was in operation from 1991 until 2004.
-When it closed in 2004, plans were in the works to make the Carmike 7 into both a discount theatre and also the first movie theatre in the Triangle to show films in the Spanish Language format that would catered to the Triangle’s growing Latino population.
+The theatre was in operation from 1991 until it closed February 22, 2002.
+Plans were in the works to make the Carmike 7 into both a discount theatre and also the first movie theatre in the Triangle to show films in the Spanish Language format that would catered to the Triangle’s growing Latino population.
 It had a great concept, but prove unsuccessful, and the cinema closed right after that.
 To this day, the cinema still vacant on an empty lot off Avondale Drive.